Table of Contents

 PURELIB

-Directory to search for source files, including the prelude.
+Directory to search for library scripts, including the prelude.
 If PURELIB is not set, it defaults to some default location specified at installation time.

 PURE_MORE

-Shell command to be used for paging through output of the list command, when the interpreter runs in interactive mode.
+Shell command to be used for paging through output of the show command, when the interpreter runs in interactive mode.

 PURE_PS